 He likes building (both traditional building with stones from the land, and carpentry) and is into the technical side of living off the grid (alternative power and such).

-  I (Sandrine) am a sociologist and Facebook marketer but now work as an online business coach.
-This means I work online, supporting other online entrepreneurs and digital nomads in their business ventures.
+I (Sandrine) am a sociologist and Facebook marketer but now work as an online business strategist.
+This means I work online, supporting other entrepreneurs and digital nomads in their business ventures.

 I love cooking and baking with local and seasonal produce and have a permaculture design certificate.

 We love to share what we know with our volunteers, and hope to learn many things from you as well.

 We speak Dutch / Flemish with each other, but are happy to speak English when others are around.
 We both speak some beginners' Spanish, usually only when we go out to town though.
 I speak French (Axel doesn't, which is why I write in English even to French-speaking people) - Axel speaks some German and likes to learn bits of other languages.